oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 * When registering entities such as VMs and Templates from an imported storage domain, one might encounter a failure when some of the volumes are missing in the storage domain.
     The volumes might be missing from the following reasons:
-    1. Not all storage domains were imported to the engine, and some of the VM's/Template's disks were dependant on this storage domains.
+    1. Not all storage domains were imported to the engine, and some of the VM's/Template's disks were dependent on this storage domains.
     2. The `OVF_STORE` disk was not synced when the disaster occurred, causing the volumes in the VM/Template to be unsynced.

     This might happen in numerous scenarios such as remove a snapshot, delete a disk or any other operation which changed the volume chain.